Mamun-Miah/AI-Voice-ERP/README.md

 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without prior written permission from the author.

-👨‍💻 Author
-Built with ❤️ using NestJS and Prisma.
 ```